 Chair

-Satoshi IKEUCHI
+IKEUCHI, Satoshi

 Satoshi Ikeuchi is Professor of the Division of Religion and Global Security at the Research Center for Advanced Science and Technology (RCAST) of the University of Tokyo.
-He is the founding head of the RCAST Open Laboratory for Emergence Strategies (ROLES).
+He is the founding chairperson of the RCAST Open Laboratory for Emergence Strategies (ROLES).

 He is a scholar on Islamic political thought and the Middle East politics.
 As a leading public intellectual in Japan, he has been vigorously publishing on the Middle East and Islamic affairs.